kevbuh/jarvis/creative/branding.md

   .
 - . -
   .
-Some type of asterisk, like seeing the light or a star
+Some type of asterisk, like seeing the light or a star or an orb kinda like siri's

 ## Marketing Strategy
 - https://twitter.com/ValaAfshar/status/1561892605637853185?ref_src=twsrc%5Etfw%7Ctwcamp%5Etweetembed%7Ctwterm%5E1561892605637853185%7Ctwgr%5Ed0d0246b6a7d0dcf70f29b55257cdb237320339a%7Ctwcon%5Es1_&ref_url=https%3A%2F%2Fwww.moneycontrol.com%2Fnews%2Ftrends%2Fviral-video-apples-steve-jobs-on-what-great-marketing-is-all-about-9080811.html

 ## Our Vision
-Imagine a world where your every need is anticipated, your every task is effortlessly executed, and your every moment is optimized - that's the magic of our AI personal assistant called Buddy, where technology meets creativity and innovation to bring you a brighter, more empowered tomorrow.
+Imagine a world where your every need is anticipated, your every task is effortlessly executed, and your every moment is optimized - that's the magic of our AI personal assistant called Buddy, where technology meets creativity and innovation to bring you a brighter, freer tomorrow.

 ## Sayings
 "Hey buddy...", "Yo buddy..."